vijaybalebail/In-memory-workshop/In_memory/sqlDev/InmemoryPOC.md

  ````
  From the generated report, observe the SQL PLAN operation "*TABLE ACCESS INMEMORY FULL*" when INMEMORY is enabled and "*TABLE ACCESS FULL*" when disabled.

- Now look at the relevant DB stats  see the In-Memory optimizations.
+ Now look at the relevant DB stats to see the In-Memory optimizations.

 Some sql queries will need to set session parameters like Parallel Degree, Hint like invisible indexes, optimizer tuning parameters and NLS date formats.
 We already tested one query by enabling invisible index in our test.
 We can now run it again in Sql Developer.